Bede's School: Facilities

-At the Prep School, much renovation has gone on over the years since the initial purchase of the building years ago.
-Holywell House, which was formerly used for Year 8 and senior years, has now been completely rebuilt into a state-of-the-art nursery for infants.
-The Prep's senior years have moved into brand new classrooms, built on top of the new dining room, using the area which had situated the dilapidated year 1 and 2 classrooms.
-This is now known as Holywell Mount, or simply, Holywell.
-The Prep School also boasts new science labs which were built in 2007, with plenty of equipment such as gas taps and electrical points for experiments.
+At the Prep School, Holywell House, which was formerly used for Year 8 and senior years, has now been rebuilt into a nursery for infants.
+The Prep's senior years have moved into new classrooms.
+The Prep School has science labs which were built in 2007.
 The area which had been taken up by the old dining room has also been converted into cookery rooms and a bigger dance studio.

-At the Senior School the facilities have been expanded enormously from the temporary classrooms built at the school's creation.
-Which are slowly being replaced in the future.

-New boarding houses have been built with common rooms and bedrooms that are arranged in ‘flats’ ranging from singles and doubles to ‘fours’ for the younger students.
-Drama performances take place in the Miles Studio, which opened in 2006 by comedian Ronnie Corbett, which also houses the Legat School of Dance.
-The Multi Purpose Hall (MPH), opened in 2007, ensures that sport can take place whatever the weather and boasts indoor cricket nets, netball courts and badminton courts.
-At other times it is transformed into a concert hall for audiences of up to a thousand.
-It is also used regularly for school assemblies, remembrance day services, and the Inter house music competition.
+At the Senior School, new boarding houses have been built with common rooms and bedrooms that are arranged in ‘flats’ ranging from singles and doubles to ‘fours’ for the younger students.
+Drama performances take place in the Miles Studio, which opened in 2006 and also houses the Legat School of Dance.
+The Multi Purpose Hall (MPH), opened in 2007, has indoor cricket nets, netball courts and badminton courts.

 Inside the MPH, the indoor swimming pool is of championship size, along with a fitness centre and four squash courts.
 Music performances also take place in the Multi Purpose Hall, in the school's Recital Room and often outside in the Park, with the annual 'Bede's Fest' rock and pop music festival, as well as Cabaret, a bi-annual formal dinner, taking place here.

 The school has its own zoo that maintains over 60 species of animals.
 These range from mammals including monkeys, lemurs, a binturong and marmosets to various birds, reptiles and fish.
-An extension to the school was completed in 2018.

-Elsewhere within the grounds, there is a golf course, football, rugby and cricket pitches, an all-weather Astro that is used for hockey throughout the year, tennis courts, and a cricket oval including the 'M-J Pavilion' built in honour of alumnus and cricket commentator Christopher Martin-Jenkins.
+Elsewhere within the grounds, there is a golf course, football, rugby and cricket pitches, an all-weather Astro that is used for hockey throughout the year, tennis courts, and a cricket oval including the M-J Pavilion built in honour of alumnus and cricket commentator Christopher Martin-Jenkins.